albanie/mcnFasterRCNN/README.md

 | matconvnet    |     69.3 mAP    |
 | matconvnet+   |     70.2 mAP    |

 Two matconvnet models are presented above.
-The first, labeled `matconvnet` is trained without "SSD-style" data augmentation (discussed in more detail below) and uses only the flip augmentation used in the py-caffe implementation.
+The first, labeled `matconvnet`, is trained without "SSD-style" data augmentation (discussed in more detail below) and uses only the flip augmentation used in the py-caffe implementation.
 The second, `matconvnet+`, uses the augmentation pipeline.
 This can be switched on to improve beyond the original baseline, but requires a longer training schedule.

+### Efficiency

 The Faster R-CNN pipeline makes heavy use of non-maximum suppression during training and inference.
 As a result, the runtime of the detector is significantly affected by the efficiency of the NMS function.
 A GPU version of non-maximum suppression can be found [here](https://github.com/albanie/mcnNMS), which can be compiled and added to your MATLAB path.
 Approximate benchmarks (they do not currently include the decoding of the raw predictions) of the code are given below on a Tesla M40 with a single item batch size: